 Here’s a cut-and-dried “don’t”: Lateness.
 You should never arrive at an event you’ve been invited to after the Queen.
 Also important: Don’t leave before the Queen.
 Debrett’s states guests should never leave an event before the royal personage unless permission has been granted through a private secretary.

-While you’re in the room with the Queen of England, don’t ever turn your back on her.
+While you’re in the room with the Queen, don’t ever turn your back on her.
 It is considered rude.
 Here’s what the etiquette experts suggest when you find yourself in the same room as Elizabeth II: form a semi circle.
 “If you are presented to Her Majesty at a Royal event it is likely you will be marshalled into position in a series of semi-circles rather than straight lines,” according to Reuter’s.
 “Guests should try to be empty-handed,” Debrett’s adds.

 And remember, the Royal Family has had its share of heavy drinkers, from Henry VIII to George IV, but that doesn’t mean you should tank up.
 You may be nervous; still, alcohol is not the answer, as Debrett’s reminds guests in times of “overexcitement or nervousness.”